 If you choose to give your child fruit juice, choose 100 percent fruit juice instead of sweetened juice or fruit-juice cocktails.
-While 100 percent fruit juice and sweetened fruit drinks might have a similar number of calories, your child will get more vitamins and nutrients and fewer additives from 100 percent juice.
-Serve juice in a cup — not a bottle — to avoid tooth decay.
-In addition, serve fruit juice only with a snack or a meal, rather than allowing your child to sip juice throughout the day.
-If you're having trouble getting your child to eat, don't allow him or her to drink any liquids 30 minutes before meals or snacks.
+While 100 percent fruit juice and sweetened fruit drinks might have similar amounts of calories, your child will get more vitamins and nutrients and fewer additives from 100 percent juice.

-To ensure that your child isn't drinking too much juice, follow these limits from the American Academy of Pediatrics and the American Heart Association:
+To ensure your child isn't drinking too much juice, follow these limits from the American Academy of Pediatrics:

-About 4 ounces (118 milliliters) of 100 percent fruit juice equals one serving of fruit.
-Remember, though, juice lacks the fiber and other nutrients of whole fruit.
-Although a reasonable amount of fruit juice each day is fine for most children, be sure to offer your child whole fruit as well.
+Six ounces (177 milliliters) of 100 percent fruit juice equals one serving of fruit.
+Juice lacks the fiber of whole fruit, however, and can be consumed more quickly.
+Although a reasonable amount of fruit juice each day is fine for most children, remember that whole fruit is an even better option.